tier4/caret_doc/docs/visualization/path/response_time.md

 ## Histogram

 The following scripts generate histograms of response time.
-Horizontal axis of the histograms means response time, labeled `Response Time [ms]` and vertical axis of the histograms means `Probability`.
+Horizontal axis of the histograms means response time, labeled `response time [ms]` and vertical axis of the histograms means `The number of samples`.

 ```python
 # plot all case